 How Rising Damp Starts

-Small, narrow capillaries can get saturated very easily, leading to the presence of wet films or the build-up of liquid moisture.
+Small, narrow capillaries can get saturated very easily, leading to the build-up of liquid films along the capillary walls.

 Capillary Flow - Electrokinetic Phenomena

-Once capillary flow has been established, a whole new host of phenomena enter into play and things get significantly more complex.
-These liquid phenomena are known in the scientific literature as electrokinetic phenomena.
+Once capillary flow has been established, new rising damp mechanisms - the electrokinetic phenomena - enter into play and the process gets significantly more complex.

 These forces play a significant role at the wall-water interface also known as the electrical double layer.
-The negative wall surface attracts the positive end of the water molecules and bonds them to the capillary surface by electrostatic attraction - opposite molecules attracting each other.
+The negative wall surface attracts the positive end of the water molecules, bonding them to the capillary surface by electrostatic attraction.

 The Presence of Ground Salts

-Liquid moisture transport brings up various diluted salts from the ground (chlorides, nitrates and sulphates) which over time are deposited into the building fabric.
-There can be high concentration of accumulated salts deposited in the upper area of the building fabric (e.g. 1 m high) and the high concentration of salts will turn on another lifting force: osmosis - water starts migrating towards high concentration salt areas, reinforcing the mechanism of rising damp.
+A high concentration of salts can often be found in the upper area of the building fabric (about 1 meter high) - this concentration difference turns on another lifting force: osmosis - water starts migrating towards high concentration salt areas,

-The presence of salts can damage the wall fabric significantly through crystallization, and the effect of hygroscopic moisture onto the brickwork is also not negligible.
+The presence of salts, through crystallization, can damage the wall fabric significantly; while the effect of hygroscopic moisture onto the brickwork is also not negligible.

-The brick-mortar-water-salts mix forms a complex electrical-physical-chemical system subject to many small-scale molecular forces.
+The bricks, mortar, water and salts form a complex electrical-physical-chemical system subject to many short-range molecular forces.